Information for patients

 What is Mifepristone?

 Mifepristone is a tablet which acts by blocking the effects of progesterone, a hormone which is needed for a pregnancy to continue.
 It makes the uterus (womb) sensitive to contractions and helps soften the cervix (neck of the womb).
-The Mifepristone tablets can be swallowed with water.
+The mifepristone tablets can be swallowed with water.

 Possible side effects

-Very common side-effects (in over 10:100 women):
+Very common side-effects (in over 10 in 100 women):

 - Uterine contractions (like labour pains)